darrenlavery91/kro/README.md

-## Prerequisites
+# Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you have the following installed and configured:

-- Docker or Podamn
+- **Container Runtime:** Docker or Podman
-- Helm 3.x installed (if using Helm)
+- **Helm:** Version 3.x (if using Helm)
-- `kubectl` installed and configured to interact with your Kubernetes cluster
+- **Kubernetes CLI:** `kubectl` installed and configured to interact with your Kubernetes cluster
-- kind
+- **Kind:** Kubernetes-in-Docker (kind) installed
-- ansible or terraform
+- **Infrastructure Automation:** Ansible or Terraform
-- optional k9s
+- **Optional Tools:** k9s (for better cluster management)

+---

-# Preping DEMO with ansible
+# Setting Up the Demo with Ansible

+Run the following Ansible playbook to prepare the demo environment:

 ```sh
 cd ansible
 ansible-playbook kind_build.yaml -v
 ```

+Verify the setup:

 ```sh
 kind get clusters
 kubectl get ns
 ```

+---

 # Installing Kro

+Fetch the latest Kro version and install it using Helm:

 ```sh
 export KRO_VERSION=$(curl -sL \